 [Section 9 amended by No. 41 of 1996 s.
 3.]

-10. Disclosure of interests
+10. Pecuniary interests, disclosure of etc.

 (1) A member who has a direct or indirect pecuniary interest in a matter that is before a meeting of the Authority or a committee shall, as soon as possible after the relevant facts have come to his knowledge, disclose the nature of his interest to members who are at that meeting, and that disclosure shall be recorded in the minutes of that meeting.